hildogjr/KiCost/ISSUE_TEMPLATE.md

 4. One BoM to reproduce the error (with the EDA version).

 #### Feature / Enhancement request
-- Explain it will help the other users.
+- Explain how it will help the other users.

 The team thanks your contribution.